SillyTavern/SillyTavern-Docs/Extras/extensions/Smart-Context.md

 ***

+#### SmartContext only starts after 10 mesages are in the chat history

+- At the start of a new chat, ChromaDB is inactive.
+- Once the chat has accumulated 10 messages, it will begin recording all messages into the database, and recalling messages as needed.

-#### Chat History Preservation
+#### Chat History Preservation ('kept mesages')

 By default, ChromaDB will keep as many recent natural chat history messages as specified in the slider.
-Any messages beyond this amount will be removed, and if 'memories' exist in the database they will be added in place of the older chat history messages (see Strategy below).
+Any messages beyond this amount will be removed from your sent prompt, and if 'memories' exist in the database they will be added in place of the older chat history messages (see Strategy below).

 ***